Let's cut to the chase: you wanna know if an oversize golf grip is good for you.

 As the caption implies, this "normal" sized grip is too small for me, because my ring finger's digging into my thumb pad.

-The rule of thumb is that you want about 1/8″ of a gap between your ring finger and thumb pad.
-With putters, it’s a little different because you don’t make a full swing with it.
+The rule of thumb is that you want about 1/8" of a gap between your ring finger and thumb pad.
+Now, what does an oversize golf grip look like?

 How To Find The Right Grip Size

 There's no science behind finding the right golf grip.
 There are charts, like PING's, that people use.